khlam/windows/README.md

 # Win10-Config
-This script removes bloatware, tidies interfaces, and increases Windows 10 performance.
+This script removes bloatware, tidies interfaces, and updates/installs my preferred default programs with Chocolatey.
-My modifications include combining similar projects and my preferred Windows 10 settings.
-Features include application update automation with Chocolatey, cleanly updating NVIDIA GPU drivers without GEForce, disabling Nagle's algorithm, and purging more telemetry services.

 ### Run
 1. Modify the following configuration files as needed